Living in Portugal for nearly a year, I learned a lot of things about the Portuguese capital.

 Also, become an expert at tipping, as many restaurants do not tip and round it up when paying.
 You can expect to tip around 10% in the major tourist attraction areas.

-One last tip on food is that bakeries offer great deals.
-You can also visit some great coffee cafes to start your day with a coffee.
+One last tip on food: bakeries offer great deals.
+You can also visit some great coffee shops to start your day with a coffee.

 Mistakes to Avoid